frankienaik/rtab_map_launch_files/README.md

 <remap from="odom"            to="$(arg odom_topic)"/>
 ```

+## Potential further development
+Do note that suggestions here are based off my blackbox understanding of the crack detection software.
+1) Create a python script that reads the video and rewrite the data when a crack is detected.
+As it is a RGB-D data, we can increase the R value such that a red bounding box can be created.
+(It is not easy but it is a suggestion)
+2) On the flight path, we can change the data color to allow the user to know where a crack was detected.

 ## Related & Useful Links
 1) RTAB-Map parameters https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h and http://wiki.ros.org/rtabmap_ros
 2) RTAB-Map as an Open-Source Lidar and Visual SLAM Library for Large-Scale and Long-Term Online Operation https://introlab.3it.usherbrooke.ca/mediawiki-introlab/images/7/7a/Labbe18JFR_preprint.pdf
 3) RTAB-Map with LIDAR http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot